 - Vision issues

-- An altered sense of touch (such a the ability to feel hot and cold)
+- An altered sense of touch – such as the ability to feel hot and cold

-- Emotional distress (such as fear, anxiety, anger, sadness or frustration)
+- Emotional distress – fear, anxiety, anger, sadness, frustration

-- Depression afflicts 30-50% of stroke survivors, leading to lethargy, sleep disturbances, lowered self-esteem and withdrawal
+- Depression – afflicting 30-50% of stroke survivors and leading to lethargy, sleep disturbances, lowered self-esteem, and withdrawal

 Scientific Advancements in Stroke Recovery

 Since 1950, stroke survival rates have increased by 70%.
-This is due to:
+This survival rate increase is due to:

-- An improved ability to prevent high blood pressure, which is often the cause of stroke
+- An improved ability to prevent high blood pressure

 - Advancements in the use of imaging to diagnose a stroke